Labor Shortage: 4 Technologies Warehouses and DCs Can Use to Address the Tightening Labor Pool

 Manually transporting materials and product from Point A to Point B within a facility can be a time-consuming process that has the potential of disrupting the flow of production if it isn’t properly timed to sync with demand.
 It is also relatively low-skill work, typically done with a forklift.

 By partnering AGVs, AGCs, and AMRs with your warehouse execution software, you can kill two birds with one stone: Ensuring that product/materials are automatically transported wherever they are needed so that production and order fulfillment is continuous, while simultaneously freeing up your employees to do more valuable work, which will, in effect, lessen your dependence on the labor pool.

 Walking and manually picking product for orders typically accounts for more than 50% of all of the time associated with picking.
 This means that an inefficient pick-system has the potential to significantly drag on the productivity of your operation.
 In the long term, workers inefficiently picking orders translates into wasted time, fewer processed orders, and, often, a need to hire more workers to meet demand.

-If you are having difficulty finding plentiful, cheap labor, that’s a problem.
+If you are having difficulty finding reliable, cost-effective, that’s a problem.
 Pick-to-light and pick-to-voice systems have the potential to reduce your need for additional labor—not by replacing your employees, but by making them more productive.

 In fact, it’s been shown in a number of studies that when operations upgrade their pick systems from paper-and-pencil to a more integrated form of order processing, they enjoy on average a 25% gain in overall productivity.
 They can reduce picking error rates by a whopping 67%.
 With gains like that, it is incredibly likely that an operation can forgo hiring additional personnel simply by helping their existing workers become more efficient.